OperaVaria/unit-converter-web/docs/README.md

 ## Technical background

-Our project is built on the [Flask](https://github.com/pallets/flask/) web framework, with a Python backend and a conventional HTML-CSS-JS frontend.
+Our project is built on the [Flask](https://github.com/pallets/flask/) web framework, with a Python backend and a conventional, responsive HTML-CSS-JS frontend.
 Extra functionality has been added with the following Flask extensions:

 - Localization with the aid of [Flask-Babel](https://github.com/python-babel/flask-babel).